kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 Some jobs need all pods to be running at the same time to make progress, for example, when they require pod-to-pod communication.
 In that case a pair of large jobs may deadlock if there are issues with resource provisioning to match the configured cluster quota.
-The jobs could successfully run to completion if their pods were scheduled sequentially.
+The same pair of jobs could run to completion if their pods were scheduled sequentially.

 <!--